-03801 - Administration Performance Measures Service / SubProgram FY 2018 Performance FY 2019 Performance Target/Result FY 2020 Performance Target FY 2021 Performance Target Process invoices to internal clients within 7 business days (1080/\3) acitertainimpy NA ۷N 100% 100% of budgets submitted & maintained ΥN ٧N 4 4 even though they serve a necessary role.
+03801 - Administration Performance Measures Service / SubProgram FY 2018 Performance FY 2019 Performance Target/Result FY 2020 Performance Target FY 2021 Performance Target Process invoices to internal clients within 7 business days (1080/13) acitentalaimpy NA ۷N 100% 100% of budgets submitted & maintained NA ۷N 4 4

+^{}It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure, even though they serve a necessary role.
 As such, not all services have a correlated performance measure.
-Additionally, the performance measures contained in the table above may not It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure, reflect all of the measures tracked by the department.
+Additionally, the performance measures contained in the table above may not reflect all of the measures tracked by the department.